aiden-hamade/t66-clone/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments
+## �� Acknowledgments

-- T3 Stack team for inspiration
+- React and the amazing React community
-- PocketBase for the amazing backend
+- Firebase for the excellent backend services
-- shadcn/ui for beautiful components
+- shadcn/ui for the beautiful component library
-- All contributors and testers
+- All the AI providers making this possible
+- The open source community

 ## 📞 Support